Jeanne-Marie Sens

-Jeanne-Marie Sens (born 8 December 1937 in Paris) is a French singer, songwriter, author and editor.
+Jeanne-Marie Sens (born 8 December 1937) is a French singer, songwriter, author and editor.

 Biography

 Jeanne-Marie Sens began recording in the early 1970s, including adopting the Giani Esposito song Les Clowns in 1972, released by the Warner label the following year.

 Her inspiration is, at times, melancholic, poetic, and refractory in the face of an increasingly dehumanized world.

 In 1973, her protest song En plein cœur, in which her lyrics are set to music by Jean-Pierre Pouret, achieved success and notoriety.